Chad-Mowbray/certs/README.md

 # HTTPS, Certificates, and Packet Sniffing
-Today we are going to go over what separates HTTP from HTTPS and why you should care.
+Today you are going to see for yourself what separates HTTP from HTTPS.

 ## Public Key Cryptography
 You might have noticed that, when browsing on the internet, you will occasionally see different icons to the left of the url bar.